ronanchilvers/ronanchilvers.github.io/content/about.md

     I really wanted to love <a target="_blank" href="https://en.wikipedia.org/wiki/Middle-earth_Role_Playing">MERP</a> but I never really got to grips with the rules.
 I'm not even sure I understood the character creation process!
 I played <a target="_blank" href="https://en.wikipedia.org/wiki/Warhammer_Fantasy_Roleplay">WFRP</a> for a while.
   {{< /event >}}
   {{< event label="1990s">}}
     I loved <a target="_blank" href="">Cyberpunk 2020</a> and the various supplements.
-It's a vivid setting, primed for exitment and tension.
+It's a vivid setting, primed for excitment and tension.
   {{< /event >}}
   {{< event label="2010s">}}
     I ran a long campaign with <a target="_blank" href="https://dnd-wiki.org/wiki/5e">D&D 5e</a>, convincing a group of work colleagues to adventure with me.